radekstepan/burnchart/README.md

 * Responsive.
 * As lightweight as possible (do we need Backbone/jQuery?).
 * Well documented and modularized.
+* Handling upstream API downtimes.
+* Testing the algo by way of using the proxy service to fake responses.
+* Handling daylight savings et al.

 Usage envisaged in these three scenarios:

 1. Use the `gh-pages` branch of this repo to connect and visualize a public repo.
+    * App requesting a static JSON config file, merging with LocalStorage.
 1. Deploy the app on a static server elsewhere with custom `config`.
+    * App requesting a static JSON config file, merging with LocalStorage.
 1. Proxy requests through a service to not disclose private api keys publicly.
+    * Proxy app wrapping a request with API credentials.
+When requesting the config file we get the file dynamically stating which URL to use to make requests.
+API keys are scrubbed from the JSON file.
+When someone makes a request to us, wrap their request (only GET requests to specific endpoints!) and pipe the response back.
+    * All this works as a Connect Middleware.
+    * Also, make this cache responses for a given amount of time (poll time).
+This way people concerned with a big amount of requests can share the same resource.

 ##Design